azimut/shiny/PAPER.md

 While both libraries can share the same lisp environment finding a way to show the changes on incudine on the screen is not as evident as defining a global variable.
 FFT(fast fourier transform), Wave (changes on frequency over time) and RMS (root mean square) are a couple of ways to represent that change.
 But the first 2 have N dimensions while the last one only 1.
 Uniforms, UBOs and textures make the passing of data possible: https://github.com/azimut/incudine-cepl

+## Csound integration

+Official CFFI bindings are operational.
+But rather raw for livecoding.
+I added some helpers that let me treat each instrument as a function that takes a pitch (if any) and a duration, plus any other parameter it might need.
+Missing feature is something to allow me to compose ORC files and pick instruments and tablewaves and combine them.

 ## Game Music Emu file read

 Supercollider, and incudine fallback into using [libsndfile](http://www.mega-nerd.com/libsndfile/) which provides an interface to read different audio files.
 These file are read into "buffers" which are nothing more than arrays of fixed size of values.